Synonym: Splen (in Greek); Lien (in Latin).

-The spleen lies in the left hypochondrium between the fundus of the stomach and the diaphragm, behind the midaxillary line opposite the 9th, 10th, and 11th ribs.
+The spleen located in the left hypochondrium between the fundus of the stomach and the diaphragm, behind the midaxillary line opposite the 9th, 10th, and 11th ribs.
 Its long axis is located parallel to the long axis of the 10th rib.
-It moves a bit in living during respiration.
+During respiration, it moves a bit from its position.

 Measurements of the spleen are:

 - Weight: 7 ounces

 The Harris’ dictum of uneven numbers 1, 3, 5, 7, 9, 11 summarises some splenic data, viz., it measures 1 inch in thickness, 3 inches in breadth, 5 inches in length, weighs 7 ounces, and is located deep to 9, 10, and 11 ribs.